-New view of origins of eye diseasesApril 3rd, 2013 in Ophthalmology /
+New view of origins of eye diseasesApril 3, 2013 in Medicine & Health / Ophthalmology

 Using new technology and new approaches, researchers at Lund University in Sweden hope to be able to explain why people suffer vision loss in eye diseases such as retinal detachment and glaucoma.

 Fredrik Ghosh and Linnéa Taylor have concentrated instead on attempting to understand what happens on a biomechanical level in the diseases and have produced results that have drawn a lot of interest from experts.

 "We have not previously understood the mechanisms behind glaucoma and retinal detachment, but we knew that these diseases had a strong mechanical component.
 Our findings could form an initial explanation as to why we develop these diseases", said eye researchers Fredrik Ghosh and Linnéa Taylor.